The origin of cold gas in the Circumgalactic Medium: Results

-An observational evidence of the contribution of galactic fountains to the cold CGM gas budget lies in the measured vertical gradient of the rotational velocity of gas in planes above and below the mid-plane of the galaxy ("extra-planar gas").
-This has been observed in nearby spiral galaxies \citep[e.g.][]{boomsma2004high, fraternali2004extra, oosterloo2007cold, voigtlander2013kinematics, li2021kinematic}, and it is interpreted as a loss of angular momentum when gas ejected from the disk interact with the hot CGM medium.
-Computing velocity gradients in extra-planar gas in Eris2k at $z=0.3$, we find values between -10 and -20 ${{\rm km}\,{\rm s}^{-1}\,{\rm kpc}^{-1}}$, in good agreement with above-mentioned observations and other theoretical studies \citep{melioli2009hydrodynamical, marinacci2011galactic, armillotta2016efficiency}.
+The contribution of different components to the cold CGM gas also reflects its dynamical properties.
+In particular, observational evidence of the contribution of galactic fountains to the cold CGM gas budget lies in the measured vertical gradient of the rotational velocity of gas in planes above and below the mid-plane of the galaxy (known as extra-planar gas).
+This has been observed in nearby spiral galaxies \citep[e.g.,][]{boomsma2004high, fraternali2004extra, oosterloo2007cold, voigtlander2013kinematics, li2021kinematic}, and is interpreted as a loss of angular momentum when gas ejected from the disk interacts with the hot CGM medium.
+In Fig. \ref{rot_curve_extraplanar} we show rotation curves for the Eris2k disk ($z_{\rm plane}=0$) and parallel planes at different distances from the disk ($z_{\rm plane}=2-6$ kpc).
+Each plane is actually a slab of thickness 0.4 kpc, and the rotational velocity $v_{\rm rot}$ is computed by averaging over 100 equal radial bins spanning the range $0<r<10$ kpc.
+The gas retains a high rotational velocity up to 6 kpc, with peak velocities of 50-100 km/s.
+The rotational velocity globally decreases as we take planes that are more distant from the disk plane, with velocity gradients between -10 and -20 ${{\rm km}\,{\rm s}^{-1}\,{\rm kpc}^{-1}}$, depending on the radius at which we measure $v_{\rm rot}$.
+These values are in good agreement with the above-mentioned observations of extra-planar gas and other theoretical studies \citep{melioli2009hydrodynamical, marinacci2011galactic, armillotta2016efficiency}.

+A more detailed exploration of the disk-corona interaction is needed, and in principle it can be pursued by tracking SPH gas particles in the two components, following the evolution of their angular momentum.
+In a similar way, we suggest that the relative contribution of hot and cold mode accretion could lead to a correlation of the angular momentum of accreting gas with the angular momentum of the CGM.
+We defer to a future work for a detailed analysis of CMG dynamical properties.